sowcow/blog/content/posts/special-operation.md

 And both sides are giving opposite propaganda stories on that.
 Then hopefuly available technology is used to document actual evidence more or less impartially.
 Which seems like a high standard even though I believe the technology should be there for that.

+# Ethics

+Intuition says that initiating killing of people is terrible thing.

+But evidently states operate in what can be called Machiavellian mode.

+Probably there are some international norms that tells what wars are just and such.
+But the reality is messy and people don't know this stuff anyway.
+So they are left to intuitions and manipulations.

+I'm not sure if completely avoiding ethical aspect of such situations is ethical by itself.
+But intuitions and manipulations are not my favorite input for making judgements on such serious topics.

+So I would like to approach this from some not-nonsensical international norms ground.
+But I'm not competent in this.

+And there is a huge class of professionals who could explain well.
+But easy/cheap stuff like manipulations and appeal to intuitions or to the ideology is what is produced AFAIK.

+Also if you can't enforce then there is no point in norms so the problem is likely in the system and how it failed in this case.
+If that can be fixed then likely ethics issue is prevented in the first place.

 # Cost